Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Introduction

-Personalized Federated Learning methods improve the performance of the global models on the client side by trade-off the individual utility and collaborative benefits.
-Specifically, work \cite{08} found that the similar small-batch gradients can improve model generalization and accelerate model convergence in machine learning, then work \cite{10} validated the conclusion above in FL setting and found that the similarity of local gradients are inversely proportional to the data heterogeneity between clients, meaning that clients with significant differences in data distribution will get less benefits when collaborating.
-However, since clients can’t transmit real data to calculating data heterogeneity in FL setting, this trade-off is difficult to handle.
-Although previous pFL works \cite{11, 12, 13} proposed different solutions from multiple perspectives including model distance, partial aggregation and knowledge transfer, these works are generally proposed based on the assumption of the static local data distribution which leads to the following issues when directly applied to FL scenarios of Flowing Data Heterogeneity under Restricted Storage: Firstly, existing pFL works typically estimate data heterogeneity between clients based on the information from local models, meaning that these pFL methods can not focus on the performance of the model on the inaccessible previous data, known as catastrophic forgetting \cite{15}.
+The fundamental challenge in pFL lies in estimating the data heterogeneity between clients to tradeoff the individual utilities and collaborative benefits.
+Specifically, the similar gradients can improve the generalization of models \cite{08}, and the similarity of the local updates is inversely proportional to the data heterogeneity between clients \cite{10}, meaning that collaboration will bring less benefits to clients under higher data heterogeneity.
+To estimate data heterogeneity between clients, existing pFL works, such as Ditto \cite{11}, FedRep \cite{12}, KT-pFL \cite{12}, propose different methods from multiple perspectives including estimating model distance, partial aggregation and knowledge transfer.
+However, existing pFL works typically estimate the data heterogeneity through the information of local models, making it difficult to focus on the performance of the model on the inaccessible previous data, known as catastrophic forgetting \cite{14} \cite{15}.
 Thereby, the personalized global model obtained by the client may not necessarily meet its requirements \cite{16}.
-Secondly, client may meet the data of the same category that other clients have previously encountered during FL training, but the personalized global models obtained by the pFL methods under high data heterogeneity usually contains less global information, thereby slowing down the convergence rate of the model during FL training and reducing the generalization of the model on the data that may be encountered in the future \cite{17}.
-The issues above mean that existing pFL methods often perform poorly when directly applied to real-world scenarios.
+Moreover, in reality, clients may meet the data that other clients have already encountered, but under higher data heterogeneity, the personalized global model contains less global information, thereby reducing the generalization of the model on those data \cite{17}.